Toxikuu/to/README.md

 - [x] Stop using /var/cache for everything. lol.
 - [x] Add zstd to LFStage
 - [x] Use the pardl poc instead of curl for pull
-- [ ] Add `to data`
+- [x] Add `to data`
-    - [ ] Should display data about `to`, including the number of installed packages, the total number of packages, the health (with a flag), the number of outdated packages, the number of commit-versioned packages
+    - [ ] If called without the package positional argument, should display data about `to`, including the number of installed packages, the total number of packages, the health (with a flag), the number of outdated packages, the number of commit-versioned packages.
 - [ ] Improve `to view`
     - [x] Add `--dependencies` and `--deep-dependencies`
     - [ ] Add `--dependants`